PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Rerun the AST call-frequency inventory before selecting the next complete raw family.

+The next inventory selected the three adjacent channel-slice rewrites repeated at the same three late-recovery positions: strict dual-Add, slice-MulAdd/Conv/merge-Add, and slice-MulAdd/merge-Add/post-Transpose.
+As the first mechanical checkpoint, the latter two implementation bodies (1,116 lines total) moved unchanged from `lower_from_onnx2tf.py` to `passes/channel_slice_layout.py`.
+Their existing public/private lowerer names remain thin delegating wrappers, and the canonical producer-map utility is now imported by the owning module.
+No rewrite order or algorithm changed.

+Sequential verification completed with:

+- `6 passed, 755 deselected` for all existing strict slice-MulAdd semantic and signature-regression fixtures;
+- the channel-slice ownership architecture fixture;
+- `1082 passed, 5 deselected, 2 warnings in 138.51s` for the full direct suite.

+The next checkpoint must migrate all three adjacent rewrites together to a shared ordered runner.
+First make each implementation differential-index and LayoutState aware, then add exact per-pattern preconditions; do not replace only their structural deletions.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work